-The Workers College (Natal) was formally launched on the 4th July 1991.
-The college was established with specific objective of providing education to workers, worker leaders and trade unions to empower them, their members and organisations.
-It is an education organisation offering education programmes for trade unionists and community activists from within South Africa as well as the African continent.
+The Workers’ College was formally launched on the 4th of July 1991.
+The College was established with the specific objective of providing education to workers, worker leaders and trade unions to empower them, their members, and organisations.

 The third and fourth diploma called Labour Economic Diploma (LED) and Political and Social Development Diploma (PSDD) was introduced in 1997 and 1998 respectively, and 23 and 19 students were enrolled for both diploma.

 “In 1997, an arrangement was established with UKZN, giving effect to an accreditation link in the following way: The four one-year Workers’ College diplomas received UKZN Senate approval as alternative access qualifications into a degree programme: